andyl/vagrant_base/README.md

 If you want to customize the Ansible provisioning process, copy the `ANSIBLE` directory to another directory (like `ansible`), then edit the `Vagrantfile` to change the target directory.

+## Support

+Contact Andy if you have questions or need a hand getting up to speed.

 ## Resources